 He waved her through.

 She stepped into the stairwell, off-kilter.
 ‘He followed me.’

 He waved a metal token at her.
 “You need one of these to get through the doors here.
 Maybe you didn’t know, if you’ve never been in here before.”

 “I swiped it off some random person’s desk.”

 On the other side of the doorway, within the silence of the stairwell, she stared at him.
 She didn’t make fumbled excuses about why she was in Eagle Tower.
-She didn’t ask him what he was doing, before at the dorms and now, right here with her when they both should have been in class.
+She didn’t ask him what he was doing—before at the dorms or now—right here with her when they both should have been in class.
 Instead, she stared silently, as if she could read his micro expressions like letters strung together on a page, as if her eyes could pierce past his skull and see into his soul.

-Suddenly, Sebastien had a realization.
+Sebastien had a sudden realization.
 ‘He thinks we’re in an Aberford Thorndyke story.
 This is just… He thinks we’re about to have an adventure.’
-She was simultaneously relieved that he wasn’t a threat and irritated, almost offended, by the casual level he seemed to live at.
-‘Nothing matters to him, because there have never been any real stakes for him—nothing he really stands to lose.
-Maybe he can’t even comprehend that it’s not the same for everyone else.’
+She was simultaneously relieved that he wasn’t a threat and irritated, almost offended, by his eager insouciance.
+‘Nothing matters to him, because there have never been any real stakes for him—nothing he stands to lose.
+Maybe he cannot even comprehend that it’s not the same for everyone else.’

 “That’s an interesting stealth spell you’re casting,” he said, squinting at her.
 “An artifact, or is it something esoteric?
 I can feel that you’re here, but my eyes keep wanting to slip away, and I’m having trouble focusing mentally on you, like my thoughts want to slip around to the idea of you rather than the reality of you.”